clintonlau/clintonlau.github.io/_pages/about.md

 Hey!
 I am Clinton :wave: I just graduated with a Master of Applied Science (MASc) degree in Electrical & Computer Engineering from [Ingenuity Labs](https://ingenuitylabs.queensu.ca), [Queen's University](https://www.queensu.ca).
 I had the honour to be co-supervised by Geoffrey Wai-Yip Chan and [Xiaodan Zhu](http://www.xiaodanzhu.com).
 My thesis focused on using NLP techniques to measure a person's depression severity through conversational speech.
 Before my MASc program, I received a BASc degree in Electrical Engineering with a specialization in digital signal processing.

 Now, with my strong foundation and practical experience in machine learning and data science, I am ready to take on complex problems in a production setting.
 If you want to get in touch with me, send me an email!
-And if you don't hear back from me right away, I am probably playing badminton, watching F1, or baking :smile:
+And if you don't hear back from me right away, I am probably playing badminton, watching F1 highlights, or baking :smile:

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.